 Numerous armed groups continue to operate in the region, particularly in Ituri, North Kivu, South Kivu, Bas-Uele, Haut Uele, Tanganyika and Haut-Lomami provinces.
 Foreign authorities also advise against all travel to the Kasai region and eastern provinces.
 Despite concerted government and UN efforts, violence continues to affect these areas.

-Expats living in the Democratic Republic of the Congo are encouraged to monitor the situation in the east of the country carefully and should consult with their local embassy before travelling.
+Expats living in the Democratic Republic of the Congo are encouraged to monitor the situation in the east of the country carefully.
+They should also consult with their local embassy before travelling.

 Road safety in the DRC

-Travel safety is something to be aware of when getting around.
-Poorly maintained roads and reckless driving contribute to the many traffic accidents.
-If expats plan on driving in the DRC, they should be vigilant and drive defensively.
+Travel safety is an important consideration when getting around.
+Poorly maintained roads and reckless driving contribute to many traffic accidents.
+If you plan on driving in the DRC, you should be vigilant and drive defensively.

 Most car rental agencies only allow renting a vehicle with a driver.
-Many expats prefer this, as the driver will know how to best navigate the roads.
+Many expats prefer this, as the driver will know how to navigate the roads best.

 The authorities also recommend sticking to the main routes, locking doors, keeping windows up and keeping valuables out of sight.

-When travelling by taxi, it's best to book and contact a private taxi company or driver and not hail one off the street.
+When travelling by taxi, booking and contacting a private taxi company or driver is best rather than hailing one off the street.
 This is because of cases of people posing as taxi drivers and then robbing customers.

 Expat Health Insurance